hanzla-sib/LangGraph-Tool/README.md

-# 🚀 LangChain Tools Tutorial
+# 🚀 LangGraph Tutorial for Beginners

-A simple, beginner-friendly example showing how AI can use tools to get information and perform calculations using LangChain.
+**Your First LangGraph!** Learn how to build AI workflows with nodes and edges - perfect for beginners who are learning for the first time! 🎯

 ## 📋 Table of Contents
 - [What is LangChain?](#what-is-langchain)